 Flipping the laptops upside down and comparing them to the previous gens, you’ll notice the redesigned intakes.
 The D-panel gets the same honeycomb design and structural format, but more of those combs allow for air to pass through now, especially around the fans.
 We’re still not looking at a completely open back, as I reckon Asus are still trying to channel air in certain ways over the components and prevent too much dust from gathering inside.
 For what is worth, the competition is going the other way around with meshified open backs, and that seems to help their cause based on the previous models.

-Internally, I wasn’t allowed to open these up, but Mr. Dave Lee took one for all of us and opened his sample, so we can peak at the thermal module (picture at the left) and compare it to the previous-gen (at the right).
+Internally, I wasn’t allowed to open these up, but Mr. Dave Lee took one for all of us and opened his sample, so we can peek at the thermal module (picture at the left) and compare it to the previous gen (at the right).
 Note that since this is an engineering sample, that 2021 design might suffer some changes on the retail models.

 Nonetheless, as far as I can tell based on this unit, we’re looking at a couple of changes:

 - the secondary GPU heatpipe at the left now linked to the CPU as well